gear-foundation/academy/docs/02-basic/06-homework/assignment.md

     }
     ```

-- We will send actions message for every **User's** move and receive some event from the program.
+- It needs to send actions message for every **User's** move and receive some event from the program.
 The action can be a turn with some count of pebbles to be removed or the give up.
 Also, there is a restart action than resets the game state .

     ```rust title="io/src/lib.rs"
     #[derive(Debug, Clone, Encode, Decode, TypeInfo)]